Vari delivers active workspace solutions to more customers.

 When Vari learned about Amazon Business, it saw the B2B growth opportunity it had been missing.
 Through Amazon Business, Vari could set pricing available only to business customers, provide special business-only offers and highlight enhanced product content, all in a user-friendly interface through a familiar brand.
 “We saw a fantastic opportunity to reach more customers through Amazon Business, as they’re already comfortable buying there,” says McCann.

 Vari began selling through Amazon Business in March 2016 because its values aligned to the Amazon Business approach.
-“Controlling the customer experience is a key value for us,” says Matt Snyder, Director of Business Development at Vari.
+“Controlling the customer experience is a key value for us,” says Matt Snyder, Vice President of Online Retail at Vari.
 “As we started looking around for partners, we saw big-name retailers that have a large business, but they didn’t align with the model we were building.
-Amazon Business aligned with us on noquestions- asked returns, quick delivery and putting the customers’ needs first.”
+Amazon Business aligned with us on no questions- asked returns, quick delivery and putting the customers’ needs first.”

 “We pick our partners strategically,” adds McCann.
 “We believe that Amazon Business has built an excellent, customer-centric business model, and we’re very happy with the relationship.”